loboris/ESP32_TFT_library/README.md

 ---

 You can also prepare different SFPIFFS **image** and flash it to ESP32. *This feature is only tested on Linux.*

+If you change the SPIFFS image, review the SPIFFS configuration as well.
+This would also need to be updated if the partition table is changed.

+`idf.py menuconfig`
+Navigate to **Components -> TFT SPIFFS** and set **SPIFFS** options.

 Files to be included on spiffs are already in **components/spiffs_image/image/** directory.
 You can add or remove the files you want to include.